-In 2020, BFA continued to promote among its alternative products to traditional deposits, translating into an offer of 5 funds under management (3 more funds compared to 2019) with total assets of 68 460 million Kwanzas.
+In 2020, BFA continued to promote among its Customers alternative products to traditional deposits, translating into an offer of 5 funds under management (3 more funds compared to 2019) with total assets of 68 460 million Kwanzas.
 This strategy enabled BFA Asset Management to lead the securities investment fund market, both in number of funds and assets under management, with market shares of 38.46% and 60.01%, respectively.

-At year-end 2020, the Bank had 2,775 employees, an increase of 1.9% compared to the previous period, with an increase of 51 new employees.
+By the end of 2020, the Bank had 2,775 employees, an increase of 1.9% compared to the previous period, with an increase of 51 new employees.
 To maximize the potential of existing staff, BFA has been focusing on meeting new employees' needs through internal rotation, mobility, and promotions.
 In 2020, about 131 employees were covered by these processes.
-Additionally, 2,724 employees were the target of training actions Employees, resulting from the company's focus on training of BFA staff.
+Additionally, 2,724 employees were the target of training actions, resulting from our focus and investment BFA staff capacitation.